 Young Voices personal reflection: A world of diverse Mennonite faith

 In the Blanket Exercise, quilts covering the floor are Turtle Island—aka North America.
 The blankets are folded and removed to represent the insidious ways that land and control were taken from Indigenous Peoples through colonialism.
 Participants are crowded into smaller and smaller areas, or sent back to their seats to represent those who died from disease or imposed malnutrition.
-(Photo: Moses Falco)
+(Photo by Moses Falco)